mzattera/v4j/docs/003/index.md

 Based on the above clustering analysis we can conclude that:

-- Pages written using Courier's language A look quite different from pages using language B.
+- Pages written using Currier's language A look quite different from pages using language B.

 - Pages tend to cluster in groups that are strongly correlated with illustration type and language.
 This is more evident when clustering whole parchments instead of single pages.